Architecture of Sydney

+History

 1788–1820s: The new colony's restrained Georgian style

 The British established a colony in Sydney Cove in January 1788 after the First Fleet sailed 9 months from Portsmouth.
 The early years of the colony suffered from a sense of provisionality and the attitude of the majority of convicts and their guardians that they would return to Britain once they had "done their time."
 The colony was poorly equipped, had little food supplies, and did not understand the climate or soil.
 For its first two years it faced starvation.
 In 1790, Governor Arthur Phillip began the process of freeing convicts and granting them land, such as that at Rose Hill 20 km inland which provided a stable food supply to the colony.The British Government did not provide architects, builders to the new colony, or useful tools.
 Request for building tools were responded to tardily with more inappropriate tools, which was seen as a sign that the British Government was reluctant to invest money in a penal colony, even though the number of free settlers was increasing.
 Amateur builders took time to work out what local materials were suitable.
 Those significant buildings that were built were of such poor workmanship and materials that they needed constant maintenance.
 Lieutenant William Dawes produced a town plan for Sydney in 1790 but it was ignored in the under-resourced and often lawless society, and Sydney's layout still shows this lack of planning.
 The earliest significant buildings in Sydney were simple restrained Georgian buildings that were suited to the climate (often by virtue of deep verandahs), available materials and craftsmanship, and were based in a spirit of making do and improvisation.